Jon-zachary/rails/guides/source/getting_started.md

 This time we point the form to the `update` action, which is not defined yet but will be very soon.

-Passing the article object to the method, will automagically create url for submitting the edited article form.
+Passing the article object to the method, will automagically create a url for submitting the edited article form.
 This option tells Rails that we want this form to be submitted via the `PATCH` HTTP method which is the HTTP method you're expected to use to **update** resources according to the REST protocol.